IBM/aspera-cli/README.md

 In this example, a faspex storage named "testlaurent" exists in Faspex, and is located under the docroot in "/myfiles" (this must be the same as configured in Faspex).
-The node configuration name is "faspex1" here.
+The node configuration name is "my_fpx_node" here.

 ## BUGS
 This is a sample code only, dont expect full capabilities.
 This code is not